KatavinaNguyen/WorkHive/README.md

 # WorkHive Employee Management System <img src="src/main/java/icon/honeycomb_656353.png" width="70">
-WorkHive is a simple yet powerful console application that helps you manage employees, process payroll, and generate reports—all in one place.
+A simple yet powerful console application that helps you manage employees, process payroll, and generate reports—all in one place.

 ## Features
 + **Employee Management:** Search, update, and manage employee data with ease.